 Please justify clearly in your proposal why you have chosen the selected populations and how the project will provide evidence for improvement of adolescent health.

 We will accept proposals from principal investigators based in LMICs and UK research organisations.
 If the principal investigator is based in the UK, there must be clear partnership with, and scientific leadership from, co-investigators based in the LMIC where the project will take place.

 Areas of particular research interest include:

-- migration and displaced populations
+- migration, displaced, and refugee populations

-- research in fragile states
+- research in conflict-affected and fragile states

 - unintentional and intentional injury